 Serious business: What the so-called experts (like myself) have to learn about the solidarity economy

-This blog is part of a 5-part series on the “Lekil Kuxlejal-Ich’el Ta Muk” (or, “Buen Vivir with Respect”) Learning Exchange, which took place last year among 120+ participants, including 18 Thousand Currents partners from 11 countries.
+This blog is part of a 5-part series on the “Lekil Kuxlejal-Ich’el Ta Muk” (or, “Buen Vivir with Respect”) Learning Exchange, which took place in 2017 among 120+ participants, including 18 Thousand Currents partners from 11 countries.
 It was hosted by our long-term partner DESMI in Chiapas, Mexico.
-Read more from this series here.
+Read more from the series here.

 As an Economics major with a Masters in Public Policy, experience working with Fortune 1000 companies, and as Adjunct Faculty at a Business School, I assumed I knew a lot about effective business models.